-FMCSA is also permitting but not requiring states to extend the waivers for Commercial Driver’s License (CDL) holders, Commercial Learner’s Permit (CLP) holders and interstate drivers of commercial motor vehicles through May 31, 2021.
+Separately, FMCSA is also extending its previous action to permit but not require states to extend the waivers for Commercial Driver’s License (CDL) holders, Commercial Learner’s Permit (CLP) holders and interstate drivers of commercial motor vehicles through August 31, 2021.
 Motor carriers and truck drivers should check with their state driver licensing agency on the status in their state.
-Medical card waivers are extended through May 31, 2021.
-FMCSA said it is looking forward to these being the last and final COVID-19 waivers.
+Medical card waivers are extended through August 31, 2021.

 FMCSA intends to review the status of this Emergency Declaration as of July 1, 2021, and may take action to modify or terminate the Emergency Declaration sooner if conditions warrant.